baconjs/bacon.js/README.md

 `Bacon.zipWith(streams, f)` like `zipAsArray` but uses the given n-ary function to combine the n values from n streams, instead of returning them in an Array.

+`Bacon.zipWith(f, stream1, stream1 ...)` just like above, but with streams
+provided as a list of arguments as opposed to a single array.

 `Bacon.onValues(a, b [, c...], f)` is a shorthand for combining multiple sources (streams, properties, constants) as array and assigning the